Pablo Choc and Daniel Choc

 These are the remains of Daniel’s family’s home.
 The collapsed home killed his mother (who was pregnant at the time) and two of his brothers.
 Daniel’s father was also the president of the Patzicía Branch.
 So not only did he have to deal with the death of his wife and three children, he was responsible for the members in the town who also had lost their homes.

-Elder Choc soon returned from the town of Sumpango where he was serving at the time of the earthquake to comfort his father and remaining family.
+Elder Choc soon returned from the town of Sumpango where he was serving at the time of the earthquake to comfort his father and his remaining family.
 This is a picture of his father, Pablo Choc on the left, then you see Elder Choc, his younger brother, and another missionary behind the fallen church in Patzicía after most of the rubble was removed.

 In spite of the fact that Daniel had lost his mother and 3 siblings, he was on a mission.
 And he was undaunted in his commitment as a missionary.
 This is a picture taken days after the earthquake.
 Daniel (on the left) and another elder are teaching the nonmember husband of the Relief Society president who also died in the earthquake.